 If the Earth were perfectly spherical, the two lines would be identical and so the two angles would be identical.
 But since the Earth is an oblate spheroid (i.e. its cross-section is an ellipse) the two are not quite the same.

 The angle I had in mind is the geocentric latitude ψ.
-The angle made by a perpendicular line and the plane of the equator is the geographic latitude φ.
+The angle made by a perpendicular line and the plane of the equator is the geographic latitude φ, also known as the astronomical latitude.
 The following drawing from Wikipedia illustrates the difference, exaggerating the eccentricity of the ellipse.

 How do these two ideas of latitude compare?
 I’ll sketch a derivation for equations relating geographic latitude φ and geocentric latitude ψ.